diarmuidw/PythonBook/Chapter3.md

 ## Conclusion

 Dictionaries and sets are powerful data structures that can make your code more efficient and readable.
-By using dictionaries, you can easily map keys to values, and by using sets, you can maintain a collection of unique elements.# Chapter 3: Data Structures and Algorithms in Python
+By using dictionaries, you can easily map keys to values, and by using sets, you can maintain a collection of unique elements.

 ## Stack and Queues